uccross/skyhookdm-arrow/cpp/src/arrow/adapters/arrow-rados-cls/docs/deploy.md

 2. Create and mount CephFS at some path, for example `/mnt/cephfs`.

+**NOTE:**: You may also run [this](../scripts/deploy_ceph.sh) script for a 3 OSD Ceph cluster and a CephFS mount.

-2. Build and install SkyhookDM and [PyArrow](https://pypi.org/project/pyarrow/) (with Rados Parquet extensions) using [this](https://github.com/JayjeetAtGithub/skyhook-perf-experiments/blob/master/deployment_scripts/skyhook.sh) script.
+3. Build and install SkyhookDM and [PyArrow](https://pypi.org/project/pyarrow/) (with Rados Parquet extensions) using [this](../scripts/deploy_skyhook.sh) script.

-3. Update your Ceph configuration file with this line.
+4. Update your Ceph configuration file with this line.
 ```
 osd class load list = *
 ```

-4. Restart the Ceph OSDs to load the changes.
+5. Restart the Ceph OSDs to reload the changes.

 # Interacting with SkyhookDM